|

 directions!?

-All galaxies are supposed to partake in a universal expansion; all
+In general, all galaxies are supposed to partake in a universal expansion; all

 are part of one-and-the-same explosion-like expansion; all heading in